metarank/metarank/README.md

 The ordering of products on Amazon, posts in FB, and search results in Google is *personalized for each visitor*, as it directly affects conversion, click rate and engagement, and we've done 50+ a/b tests in different ecommerce verticals to confirm it.

-If you have items that are presented to a user in a specific order, you can look at personalizing this order to improvve your product's KPIs.
+If you have items that are presented to a user in a specific order, you can look at personalizing this order to improve your product's KPIs.

 ## Why Metarank?